ZipCPU/wbspi/README.md

 ## License

 The core as written is licensed under GPL.
-My eventual goal is to provide a more LGPL-type license that's more appropriate to hardware, but I'm still looking for such.
-Feel free to contact me and let me know if this license is not sufficient for you and we can discuss other options.
+Feel free to contact me if this license is not sufficient for your needs and we can discuss other options.